-At this point, you should have decided on the correct spot to mount your radiator.
+Now, you should have decided on the correct spot to mount your radiator.
 Now is the time to install it.
-Make sure you have removed any additional panels or brackets from the spot where you are about to install your radiator.
-First, align and hold your radiator in the place where you want to mount it.
+Ensure you have removed any additional panels or brackets from where you are about to install your radiator.
+Follow the instructions below to mount the radiator in the radiator:

 Install The Waterblock